roobert/activate.nvim/README.md

 ### Plugin Updates

-After a plugin is installed using `activate.nvim`, its updates are managed by `lazy.nvim`.
-This ensures plugins are kept up-to-date.
+After a plugin is installed using `activate.nvim`, plugin updates are managed by `lazy.nvim` in the same way as any other plugin.

 ### Database Refresh